arjuigner/Asciiart/README.md

 Make sure you have `streamlit` installed, and use the command `streamlit run asciiart.py`.
 This should open a tab in your browser, with a button to upload a picture and a few options.
+Then, you just have to click the `Generate` button to transform the image into ascii art, that you can download.